After-Shock/Cloudbox-wiki/Backup-and-Restore.md

    - `rsync_dest` and/or `rclone_dest` (based what you used during backup)

 1. If your using Rclone, upload your rclone.conf file into `~/cloudbox/`.
-You may also `nano ~/cloudbox/rclone.conf` and paste in your rclone.conf.
+You may also `nano ~/cloudbox/rclone.conf` and paste the contents of your rclone.conf.

 1. Run the restore command (in `~/cloudbox`).